Benji918/Roammates-App/README.md

 # Roammates-App
-## An innovative MVP solution for users to find amd rent rooms and apartments
+## An innovative MVP solution for users to find, rent rooms and apartments and find rooms and roommates
 ### The web application contains the following features
 - Allow students to post room for rent ads
 - Allow students to post apartment for rent ads